-The Company's assets comprise properties held for long-term rental yields or for capital appreciation, which are classified as investment property and accounted for at fair value.
+The Company's assets comprise properties held for long-term rental yields or for capital appreciation or both, not occupied by the Company, and which are classified as investment property and accounted for at fair value.

-During 2017, the Company transferred the five outlets in Block 16 commercial area of Pendergardens from Inventory - development project to Investment property following the decision to hold such properties for lease to third parties.
+Over the past years the Company transferred a number of commercial outlets and office spaces in Block 16 and Block 17 of Pendergardens from Inventory - development project to Investment property following the decision to hold such properties for lease to third parties.

 Valuation of investment property is performed annually by the directors on the basis of valuation report prepared every three years by independent and qualified valuers.

-The Company's investment property was revalued by an external and independent valuer at an amount of \pounds 4.55m reflecting the value as at 31 December 2017.
+Investment property was revalued by an external and independent valuer in two tranches, one as at 31 December 2017 and the second as at 31 December 2018 for a total amount of €32.8m.
+This amount reflects the value at year end.

-During the previous financial year, the Company transferred the two outlets and wellness centre in Block 17 commercial area and Tower offices of Pendergardens from Inventory - development project to Investment property following the decision to hold such properties for lease to third parties.
 We agreed the property information in the valuation to the underlying property records held by the Company.
 We understood the methodology, tested the accuracy of the workings within the valuation model, and challenged the assumptions to ensure that they apply for the year under review.